TyValencia/BuildLang/README.md

 - Variable used as a function
 - Decrementing/incrementing a non-integer value
 - Inconsistent indentation (mixing tabs and spaces)
-- Indenting outside of blaocks of code such as functions, loops, and conditional statements
+- Indenting outside of blocks of code such as functions, loops, and conditional statements

 ## Notes